 2014 - National Hockey League Mumps Outbreak

-The New Jersey Department of Health (NJDOH) has been made aware that the Centers for Disease Control and Prevention (CDC) is currently investigating an outbreak of clinically compatible mumps in persons affiliated with the National Hockey League (NHL) - affecting at least 7 non-contiguous states in the U.S. and Canada.
-NJDOH is aware of two players on the New Jersey Devils diagnosed with mumps and is working with the involved local health departments within NJ to manage the exposures.
+The New Jersey Department of Health (NJDOH) has been made aware that the Centers for Disease Control and Prevention (CDC) is currently investigating an outbreak of clinically compatible mumps in persons affiliated with the National Hockey League (NHL) - affecting the U.S. and Canada.
+As of 12/23/2014, NJDOH is aware of three players on the New Jersey Devils diagnosed with mumps and is working with the involved local health departments within NJ to manage the exposures.

 Outbreaks can still occur in highly vaccinated U.S. communities, particularly in close-contact settings.
 In recent years, outbreaks have occurred in schools, colleges, and camps.
 However, high vaccination coverage helps limit the size, duration, and spread of mumps outbreaks.